OUTBREAK: Mpox

 Pandemic PACT Data

 See below our data visualisations for mpox research funding, including alignment to the outbreak-specific research priorities.
-Visit our ‘explore’ page and filter for mpox to review the details of the research grants funded and their linked publications.
+Visit our ‘Explore’ page and filter for mpox to review the details of the research grants funded and their linked publications.

 Global annual funding for research on diseases with a pandemic potential